meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_HTTP_PAYLOAD_SIZE_LIMIT`
 **CLI option**: `--http-payload-size-limit`

 The maximum size of accepted JSON payloads.
-By default this size is in bytes, but it can be represented in many different units—more information [here](guides/advanced_guides/configuration.md#available-size-units).
+By default this size is in bytes, but it can be represented in many different units — more information [here](#available-size-units).

 **Default value**: `10485760` (+=10MB)